Response Tagging

 empty strings and does not add them to the list of tags.
 You can set the

-response tagger to strict mode to have it throw an InvalidTagException
+response tagger to strict mode to have it throw an InvalidTagException on

 empty tags: